 1. Customer Support

-• Responsibility: The exchange must be actively supporting its customers.
-Investigate those with increased contact sources, such as live chat, email support, and phone support.
+• Responsibility: The exchange must actively support its customers.
+Investigate those with increased contact sources like live chat, email, and phone support.

 1. Deposit and Withdrawal Methods